 Many thanks for the chapter, this is an important one.
 Although there is merit in the chapter as presented there are a few mainly stylistic problems.
 Most critical is that chapter has more of a tutorial feel (structure and language) which will place it out of balance with the other chapters in the book.
 These have typically provided some introductory material to an area, and then presented this in the context of a research application.
 Supporting materials (such as code) are available externally, but not within the text itself, or if they are, these are more limited than presented here.
 This chapter is however a little different, so on balance we think some aspect of this can be retained - however, as detailed in the list of comments that follow, we think it best if you collapse these code blocks as much as possible.

 Thanks for this.
 Given the suggested topic of the chapter it was challenging to get the right balance between code and prose.
 On reflection we agree that there was too much of the former and not enough of the latter.
-In essence we were seeking to provide a solid introduction to R given the applied nature of the text in the hope that it equips readers to tackle the undoubtedly more challenging concepts discussed later in the book.
-We think we have preserved this whilst tightening up the code and offering more context.
+In essence we were seeking to provide a solid introduction to R given the applied nature of the text in the hope that it equips readers with the skills needed to tackle the undoubtedly more challenging concepts discussed later in the book.
+We think we have preserved this whilst tightening up the code, offering more context and reducing the figure count from 14 to 10.

 More generally, we did wonder if it might be better to have a chapter that also includes some of those other methods of visualising spatial data - for example, considering ggplot versus base, or just base for simplicity?

 This is something we thought a lot about before starting the chapter and still feel that ggplot is the best approach for this.
 Had a chapter been requested about spatial analysis rather than visualisation with R then the simplicity of base graphics would save space for other elements.
-We believe, however, that one of the biggest constraints on the widespread use of R graphics is the lack of built-in defaults for best practice in terms of visualisation and the more complicated code associated with layering and recolouring the plots etc. We also feel the final example – which is designed to enthuse students about the power of R to produce innovative publication-ready graphics – would not be straightforwardly possible with base and nor would the use of ggmap functions.
+We believe, however, that one of the biggest barriers to the widespread use of R graphics is the lack of sensible built-in defaults encouraging best practice in terms of visualisation.
+Another advantage of ggplot2 for beginners is that the code associated with layering and recolouring the plots etc. is more intuitive than with base graphics.
+We also feel the final example – which is designed to enthuse students about the power of R to produce innovative publication-ready graphics – would not be straightforwardly possible with base and nor would the use of ggmap functions.
 For these reasons we would prefer to continue to use ggplot2.
+Based on the comment we have expanded the discussion of the pros and cons of each (see the third paragraph of the section “Why R for spatial data visualisation?”) and encouraged users to try both.

 Some significant edits have been completed on the chapter being returned, in consideration of those further changes detailed, we would also request that the amendments we have made to the .tex be checked.

 Many thanks, we have reviewed these changes and edited the .tex accordingly.
 We have also added a supporting materials section at the end.
+One change that we noticed and changed back to the original was an alteration to the opening quote by Gary Sherman: we cannot change a quote from a printed textbook.

 General comments…